Toggle mobile menu visibility

 • Portmead Avenue

-• Woodfood Road
+• Woodford Road

 • St Clears Place

-• Longview / Hillview
+• Longview Road, Clase

-• Solva Road
+• Solva Road, Clase

-• Mansel Road
+• Mansel Road, Bonymaen

-• Caernavon Way
+• Caernavon Way, Bonymaen

-• Rhyd Y Felin
+• Rhyd Y Felin, Trallwn

 The civic buildings also have 2 systems for which Corporate Facilities is responsible.
 These cover the Civic Centre and Guildhall council offices.
 The Civic Centre consists of 84 cameras, 25 external and 59 internal.
 The Guildhall consists of 9 cameras, 7 internal and 2 external.
-There are also CCTV cameras in most Council-run buildings, such as libraries, community centres, District Housing Offices and Social Services facilities.
+There are also CCTV cameras in most council-run buildings, such as libraries, community centres, Area Housing Offices and Social Services facilities.
 These are maintained and operated by the staff on-site.

 What is the annual sum spent on cameras?